-The heads of agreement for the new voluntary scheme for branded medicines pricing and access, the Pharmaceutical Price Regulation Scheme (PPRS), have now been published following negotiations between by the Association of the British Pharmaceutical Industry (ABPI), the Department of Health and Social Care (DHSC) and NHS England.
+The heads of agreement for the new voluntary scheme for branded medicines pricing and access, the successor to the Pharmaceutical Price Regulation Scheme (PPRS), have now been published following negotiations between by the Association of the British Pharmaceutical Industry (ABPI), the Department of Health and Social Care (DHSC) and NHS England.

 In a written statement released by the Parliamentary Under Secretary of State for Health, Lord O’Shaughnessy, it was announced that the scheme aims to improve patient access to the best available treatments by giving faster adoption of cost-effective medicines.
 The ABPI have stated the changes will mean patients could have access to new medicines up to six months earlier.
 Terms of the scheme that would aid this include faster NICE appraisals, more efficient horizon scanning and early engagement with companies to ensure clinicians are ready to use the new medicines as soon as they become available.